-Temporary disability or illness can have an impact on how students are able to access learning, and they may need extra support or advice when taking exams.
+Temporary disability or illness can have an impact on how students are able to access learning, and they may need extra support or advice when taking assessments.
 Find out about mitigating circumstances and who to contact.

 Students with a temporary incapacity

-If students are unwell or are experiencing a short-term disability during an exam period and require modified arrangements, the school needs to be notified as soon as possible.
-If they can't complete their University exams for temporary health or access reasons, staff must advise the relevant school and the Exams Team immediately (except in the case of absence from an exam or illness during an exam).
-A designated room will be available for approved candidates to sit exams.
+If students are unwell or are experiencing a short-term disability during an assessment period and require modified arrangements, the school needs to be notified as soon as possible.
+If they can't complete their University assessments for temporary health or access reasons, staff must advise the relevant school and the Assessment & Progress Team immediately (except in the case of absence from an assessment or illness during an assessment).
+A designated room will be available for approved candidates to sit assessments.